MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 3. Choose whether you would like to create a new virtual switch or select an existing one.
 Name your switch and select the Net Adapter to use for the switch.
 A computer restart will be required if you're creating a new switch.

   > [!NOTE]
-  > Restarting your computer after creating a switch is recommended. you'll notice network delays during installation if the computer has not been restarted.
+  > Restarting your computer after creating a switch is recommended.
+You'll notice network delays during installation if the computer has not been restarted.

   If you restarted your computer after creating a switch, start from Step 2 above and skip step 5.